Benefits you can claim if you are not working or are on a low income

 Universal Credit is usually a monthly payment to cover your living costs.
 How much you get will depend on your circumstances.
 It takes into account your whole household income and savings.
 If you you live with a partner you have to claim jointly (even if your partner is working full-time) and their income and savings will be taken into account.
 You can’t get Universal Credit if you and/or a partner you live with have more than £16,000 in savings or other assets.

 Your Universal Credit payment is made up of a ‘basic allowance’ but you may get more money if you have children, pay for childcare, rent your home, have a disability or health condition, or if you are a carer or care for a disabled child.
-You will not usually get extra Universal Credit for a third or subsequent child born on or after 6 April 2017, unless an you qualify for an exception to the two-child limit.
+Prior to 6 April 2026 you will not usually get extra Universal Credit for a third or subsequent child born on or after 6 April 2017, unless an you qualify for an exception to the two-child limit.
+However, this is changing so that from 6 April 2026 you will be able to claim for all of your children.

 There are no minimum number of hours you need to work in order to claim Universal Credit, however, it is a benefit that has work-related requirements, unless you are unable to work due to long-term illness or disability, caring for a disabled person or responsible for a child under 3.